-All students must always have approved equipment and textbooks with them.
+All students must always have approved equipment and eBooks with them.

-Each student is issued all handouts, books, software, and equipment at the beginning of their training.
+Each student is issued all of the respective eBooks, software, and equipment at the beginning of their training.
 It is your responsibility to bring your equipment every day.
 The school will not replace any lost property.
 You will have to replace it.